borolejivan3011-stack/rule-assignment-system/README.md

 # Rule Assignment System

-This project is developed using object-oriented Core PHP and MySQLi.
+This project is developed in Core PHP using object oriented approach.
-The purpose of this assignment is to manage hierarchical rule assignments inside groups with tier based validation.
+The objective of this assignment is to create and manage hierarchical rule assignments inside groups.
+A group can have multiple rules and rules can be linked using parent-child relationships up to 3 levels.

----

-## Technologies Used
+## Technology Used
   PHP 8
-MySQL / MySQLi
+  MySQL
   jQuery
+  AJAX
   Bootstrap 5
-AJAX

----

-## Features
+## Modules Covered
   Create Group
   Assign Rules
-Parent Child Rule Structure
-Maximum 3 Tier Validation
-View Saved Groups
+  View Groups
-Edit Existing Groups
+  Edit Group
-Hierarchical Rule Display

----
+  Hierarchy View
+  Tier Validation

-## Project Structure
+## Folder Structure
 rule_assignment/
+app/
     api/

-app/
     controllers/
     services/
     models/
     core/
     database/
-layout/
+    views/

 public/

 index.php
-groups.php
-edit-group.php
 README.md

----

 ## Database Tables

-# groups
+### groups

-Stores group information.
+Stores group details.

-# rules
+### rules
-Stores predefined rules.
+Stores master rules used in the system.

-# group_rules
+### group_rules
-Stores hierarchical parent-child rule assignments.
+Stores assigned rules and hierarchy information.

 ## ER Diagram
-Simple ER diagram is added inside the database folder for reference.
+ER diagram file is available inside: app/database/ERD.docx
-File: database/ERD.docx

-## Validation Rules
+## Validations Implemented

   Maximum 3 tiers allowed
- Duplicate rules under same parent are restricted Rules are assigned using parent-child relationship Rules can be reused in different hierarchy levels
+  Duplicate rule under same parent is not allowed Parent child hierarchy maintained using parent_rule_id Rules are displayed in assigned order

----

-## Pages
+## Application Flow

-# index.php
-Used to create new groups and assign rules.

-# groups.php
-Displays saved groups with hierarchy structure.

-# edit-group.php
-Used to update existing group assignments.

----
+For create/update operations:
+API -> Controller -> Service -> Model -> Database

+For simple listing operations:

+API -> Model -> Database

-## Run Project
+## Running the Project

-1. Import database/schema.sql
+1. Import schema.sql file from database folder.
-2. Place project inside xampp/htdocs/
+2. Copy project inside htdocs folder.
-3. Start Apache and MySQL
+3. Start Apache and MySQL from XAMPP.
-4. Open below URL
+4. Open below URL.

 http://localhost/rule_assignment/

----

 ## Notes

- Backend logic is implemented using object-oriented PHP structure. jQuery AJAX is used for frontend interaction.
+  This project is developed without using any PHP framework. jQuery is used for AJAX requests and UI interactions.
- Bootstrap is used only for UI styling.
+  Bootstrap is used only for basic UI design.
- No third-party backend framework is used in this project.
+  Controller and Service layers are used for business operations like create and update.